 Trust & editorial standards

 Four standing pages document the editorial, methodological, and security commitments behind every page on this site.
-They are linked from the global footer, from each named author profile, and from the Article JSON-LD on every editorial page.
+They are linked from the global footer and from each named author profile, so they are reachable from anywhere.

 Every editorial page on weaver.work carries a named, verifiable byline.
 This index documents how authors are vetted, how to cross-reference identity, and the linkage between Schema.org Person, Article, and the on-page byline.

-Read authors index →How we decide what to publish, how we cite source material, our standards for original research vs. summary, and the chain of review that gets a page to publish.
+Read authors index →How we decide what to publish, how AI assistance is used and disclosed, how we cite source material, our standards for original research vs. summary, and the chain of review that gets a page to publish.

 Responsible-disclosure contact, scope, the Hikma security architecture, and the published disclosure timeline for confirmed vulnerabilities.